sthuthib/hello-world/README.md

 # hello-world
 New repository
 Hello ,
-Sthuthi here, I am a student and I like ccoding.
+Sthuthi here, I am a student.
-I code in C,C++, Java and Python.